GAT+ is a powerful audit and security tool for your Google Workspace domain.

 You can also check the work being assigned to students from the teachers you can then see the submissions from students here you could filter a particular classroom to further analyze.

 Application audit allows you to identify threats from third-party applications.
-GAT+ will automatically rank these applications (Scope risk score) based off the permissions third-party application has access to your G Suite API as a super admin you would want to examine if this application is malicious.
+GAT+ will automatically rank these applications (Scope risk score) based on the permissions third-party application has access to your Google Workspace API as a super admin you would want to examine if this application is malicious.

 In the case of a malicious application being found, you can easily create a policy to ban the application for a user group or the entire domain you can also view other policies made by other administrators.

 Chrome OS Devices

 In Chrome OS devices, you can see all of the Chromebooks which are enrolled in your domain.
 You can also modify their details and see who was the last user to login to those devices in ChromeOS devices.
 You can check this video, where we discuss how GAT+ can be used to bulk manage ChromeOS devices.

 You can see who has signed into the domain with their mobile device in case of a security breach, you can block the device, remote wipe the device, or wipe the account and also delete the device from your domain.

 You can check this link for more information.

 For added security and protection for your Google Workspace domain, you can use a user login section of the GAT+ tool here you can see all of the logins occurring across your domain by your users.